pippinbarr/v-r-5/process/to-do.md

 # To-do

+## As of 2024-01-12

+### Technical issues

+- I'm still not totally satisfied with the quality of interior light
+- Got to be on the lookout for ugly surfaces and acne
+- Remove colliders for light fixtured

+### Code to write

+- Translation behaviour
+  - ~~Basic setup~~
+  - Question of easing?

+### Interior exhibits to build

+- Point Light

+### Exterior exhibits to build

+### Diases to build

+### UI to build

+- Flashlight
+- Room descriptions/indicators
+  - View activated didacts?
+  - Real didacts?
+  - **This already looks really strong so it might be fine as it.** Writing on the wall?
+    - Could consider flashing or colour-change or other indication of seen/not seen... maybe proximity based if flash/pulse
+  - Talos 2 style display as you go in

+---

+## Pre-2024-01-12

 ## Meta

 - **This is what [list of works](./list-of-works.md) does.** ~~Build a list of hypothesized rooms and sculptures/installations (maybe in a separate file to track which ones I make/don't make, etc.)~~